What Is a Container? Complete Guide [2022]

 What Is Docker?

-Related content: Read our guide to Docker alternatives
+Related content: Read our guides to:

 What Are Windows Containers?